DEV Community

 Other processes <--> Our public APIs <--> GenServer client <-send request(msg) - [wait result]-> GenServer server loop <--> Our GenServer callbacks

-(result can be missed for handle_cast or return without reply from our callback implement functions)
+(result can be missed for handle_cast or return :noreply from our callback functions)

-GenServer can handle a lot of requests from other processes and ensure an event is processing at a time.
-We can use GenServer for sharing state/global data and a avoid race condition (by atomic execution - a request is complete action/transaction).
+GenServer can handle a lot of requests from other processes and ensure only one event is processing at a time.
+We can use GenServer for sharing state/global data and avoid race condition (by atomic execution - a request is complete action/transaction).

-GenServer handle events by pass messages between our code and GenServer then downside of this is reduce performance & message queue can OMM need to take care this if you do large scale system.
+GenServer handle events by pass messages between our client code and callback api of GenServer, downside of this is reduce performance & message queue can raise an OMM error, you need to take care this if you develop a large scale system.

 Server part

-This part have included code for handle error, support Supervisor, hot reload code.
+This part have included code for handle errors, support Supervisor, hot reload code, terminating and our implemented callback APIs.

-Server side maintain state (a term - map, tupble, list,..) of us and we get/update state by implement callbacks of GenServer.
+Server side (a process) maintains state (a term - map, tuple, list,...) for us.
+We get/update state by implement callbacks of GenServer.

-After init, GenServer go to loop function for handle event (wait messages that is wrapped in tuple with special format for detecting kind of event,...) from client side.
+After init, GenServer go to loop function for handle events (wait messages that are wrapped in tuple with special formats for detecting kind of event) from client side (other process).

 • handle_call, for client send request & get result.